matn7/CS-Notes/src/main/java/angular/README.md

 ### Hierarchical Injector

-- AppModule : Same Instance of Service is available Application-wide
+- `AppModule`: Same Instance of Service is available Application-wide.
-- AppComponent : Same Instance of Service is available from all Components (but not for other Services)
+- `AppComponent`: Same Instance of Service is available from all Components (but not for other Services).
-- Any other Component : Same Instance of Service is available for the Component and all its child components
+- Any other Component: Same Instance of Service is available for the Component and all its child components.

 ## Routing

-- Relative path, appends to current path
+- An Relative path, appends to current path.

 ## Observables